kubeslice-ent/egs-installation/README.md

    **Note: This section is OPTIONAL and typically requires NO changes.
 The default configuration works for most installations.**

    The Kubeslice UI provides a web interface for managing and monitoring your EGS deployment.
-By default, it's configured to work out-of-the-box with minimal configuration required.
+By default, it's configured to work out-of-the-box with minimal configuration required. **For the complete UI configuration example, see [egs-installer-config.yaml](egs-installer-config.yaml#L140-L200)**.

    ```yaml
    # Kubeslice UI Installation Settings